sesaquecruz/go-migrations-seed/README.md

 This app provides an easy way to execute migrations and populate the database with additional data, which is particularly useful when running a local Docker Compose with services for testing purposes.

-It allows keeping separate test data and migration files, at the same time that both can be applied sequentially.
+It allows keeping separate data and migration files while applying them using a single container app.

 ## Contributing